 An investment cannot be made directly in an index.
 The index data assumes reinvestment of all income and does not bear fees, taxes, or transaction costs.
 The investment strategy and types of securities held by the comparison index may be substantially different from the investment strategy and types of securities held by the strategies.
 The benchmarks are shown for comparison purposes and are fully invested and include the reinvestment of income.
 The Russell 2000 is a subset of the Russell 3000 Index, representing about 8% of the total market capitalization of that index.
 It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
 The Russell 2500 is a subset of the Russell 3000, including approximately 2500 of the smallest securities based on their market cap and current index membership.
 The strategies include small- to mid-cap equity portfolios.
 The strategies may target investments in companies with relatively small market capitalizations (generally between \$500 million and \$10 billion at the time of initial purchase), that are undervalued as suggested by RMB Capital's proprietary economic return framework.
-The Russell 2000 Value Index tracks the performance of companies with lower price-to-book ratios, which shows a company's market price relative to its balance sheet.
-The Russell 2000 Growth Index is a subset of companies with higher price-to-book ratios, or those expected to have higher growth values in the future.
+The S&P 500 is widely regarded as the best single gauge of the United States equity market.
+It includes 500 leading companies in leading industries of the US economy.
+The S&P 500 focuses on the large cap segment of the market and covers approximately 75% of US equities.